yimoshen2000/r.package/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve some common problems:

 ``` r
 library(r.package)